airpair/unit-testing-angularjs-applications/post.md

 **Code**

-We create a directive with an isolated scope and its own controller.
+We create a directive with an isolated scope and its own controller using the `controller as` syntax.

 ```javascript
 angular.module('myDirectiveModule', [])